buddycloud/buddycloud.com/slate/source/includes/README.md

 ##Examples

 Use examples from Romeo and Juliet. (not alice and bob).
-If you didn't study at school, en.wikipedia.org/wiki/Characters_in_Romeo_and_Juliet
+If you didn't study at school, use the following [character list]([https://en.wikipedia.org/wiki/Characters_in_Romeo_and_Juliet)

 ## Table headings